professorluc1/a_relational_topology/lightbringer.md

 but my favorite part — that part where i instantly recognized myself.

-A sniper aiming down the barrel wearing bulletproof sunglasses with the mark of a demon in their open eye just as Ciel Phantomhive in KuroshiTsuji.
+A marksman aiming down the barrel wearing bulletproof sunglasses with the mark of a demon in their open eye.

-okay. i will remove this triple grave accent code block momentarily. please respond with your assessments and observations. i said please twice lol.

 the glasses